-- 4.1 Children's Overview and Scrutiny have a clear and accountable governance responsibility around how we support and work with schools to provide strong educational pathways for all children and young people. - 5.
-CONSULTATION (including Overview and Scrutiny, if applicable) - 5.1 Children's Overview and Scrutiny Committee - 5.2 Local Educational Providers - 6.
-IMPACT ON CORPORATE POLICIES, PRIORITIES, PERFORMANCE AND COMMUNITY IMPACT - 6.1 This report contributes to the following corporate priorities: - create a great place for learning and opportunity
+Cabinet have a clear and accountable governance responsibility around how we support and work with schools to provide strong educational pathways for all children and young people.

-7. IMPLICATIONS
+5. Consultation (including Overview and Scrutiny, if applicable)

-7.1 Financial
+- 5.1 Children's Overview and Scrutiny Committee - 5.2 Local Educational Providers - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 This report contributes to the following corporate priorities: - create a great place for learning and opportunity - 7.
+Implications - 7.1 Financial

-Implications verified by: David May
+Implications verified by:

-Strategic Lead of Finance
+David May Strategic Lead - Finance

 The role of school support has changed with the academisation programme as a result much of the school improvement work that would have been undertaken by the LA has been devolved to schools.
-However Thurrock has pro-actively identified additional funding routes to provide a range of targeted services to schools
+However Thurrock has pro-actively identified additional funding routes to provide a range of targeted services to schools and will seek to identify any other potential funding routes to support educational pathways across Thurrock.